Rekhyt: Depiction

-As a "symbol of the Egyptian servant population" the kings held the Rekhyt tightly in their hands.
-On the western wall of the second hypostyle hall in the Temple of Seti I in Abydos is a relief of Seti I, in which Seti kneels with the henu crown during his coronation before Amun-Re, to be appointed by Amun-Re as the rightful king of Egypt.
+As a symbol of the Egyptian servant population, the kings held the Rekhyt tightly in their hands.
+On the western wall of the second hypostyle hall in the Temple of Seti I in Abydos is a relief of Seti I, in which Seti kneels with the two-feather crown during his coronation before Amun-Re, to be appointed the rightful king of Egypt.
 Seti holds a Rekhyt lapwing in his left hand as a sign that all people in Egypt are under his rule.
-In his right hand is the Khopesh sword and the curved "war ax" that he receives from Amun-Re to ensure victory in battle.
+In his right hand is the Khopesh sword and a mace-axe which he receives from Amun-Re to ensure victory in battle.

 Early Dynastic Period and Old Kingdom

 Rekhyt can be seen on the Scorpion Macehead.
 The scene is interpreted as a victory of King Scorpion II over the Rekhyt people.
 However, the Rekhyt standards might symbolically represent the control of Scorpion over different areas of Egypt, not necessarily with military conflict.
 In addition, the creation of irrigation ditches or channels by Scorpion and other people can be seen.

 In the Royal Annals of the Old Kingdom, which include the Palermo Stone, the Rekhyt are mentioned twice under King Den of the First Dynasty.
 In the fourth year of his reign, the reading “People of the Rekhyt” can be made in an otherwise unclear context.
 In the 31st year of reign, the Rekhyt or their settlement areas play a role in connection with an administrative action carried out by Den.
 In 1987, Egyptologist Wolfgang Helck translated the difficult passage as “Plan (?)
 And dig the western and eastern canals (through) the area of the Rekhyt”.
 However, Helck’s reading is based on the interpretation of the pond hieroglyph N37 as canal N36 and the symbol V23 (“mehu”)V23 as F30 (“schedj”) F30 Overall, Helck's assumption fits very well, since such canal construction work was previously documented by King Scorpion II and later in the Old Kingdom.
 In 2000, Toby Wilkinson submitted a slightly modified translation to Helck regarding the 31st year of Den's reign, which adhered to the given hieroglyphs: “Organization? of farms? the north-western delta (Rekhyt) and all people in the eastern delta.”
 Wilkinson remarked at his reading that it was also only to be regarded as an interpretation.

 Anedjib (circa 2910 BC) noted another massive flooding of the Nile in the year after his Sed festival, which affected all north-western districts and triggered a mass epidemic among the Rekhyt people.
 The earliest representation of the Rekhyt in the Old Kingdom is a statue in Djoser's pyramid complex, which shows three Rekhyt birds with their wings under Djoser's feet in connection with the "Nine Bows".
 The hieroglyph G24 was used for the representation of the Rekhyt.
 This motif was one of the king's rulership attributes and expressed his power over Egypt and its neighboring regions.